marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ## Using GIT and Command line

-During this course, I will highlight the importance of using command line as a DevOps engineer or SRE. </br>
+During this course, I will highlight the importance of using the command line as a DevOps engineer or SRE. </br>
 For many development & IT professions, as well as in DevOps there are GUI tools available that have high user friendliness. </br>
 These GUI tools make life easier in many ways and we will come across many such tools in this course. </br>
 </hr>

-For most IT proffesions, especially for software developers, they start with GUI tools first, such as Integrated Development Environments or IDE's </br>
+For most IT professionals, especially for software developers, they start with GUI tools first, such as Integrated Development Environments or IDE's </br>
-IDE's are code editors and allows programmers to write, build, run and test code. </br>
+IDE's are code editors and allow programmers to write, build, run and test code. </br>
 Almost like an accountant using Excel spreadsheets or Word documents </br>
 Many of these functions stop entirely, when there are no GUI tools available and developers become unproductive. </br>
 The accountant stops, when Excel no longer works. </br>

-In DevOps, most tooling are built from the commandline up. </br>
+In DevOps, most tooling is built from the command line up. </br>
-So although there are GUI tools available for use, when these tools are not available, DevOps engineers can still continue to be productive by continueing to use the commandline instead. </br>
+So although there are GUI tools available for use, when these tools are not available, DevOps engineers can still continue to be productive by continuing to use the command line instead. </br>

 For example, if you are on a Linux server and it ran out of disk space. </br>
 There are no GUI tools on the server other than a shell terminal. </br>
-In this scenario, you are forced to use the command line, so its very important to be effecient in its use.
+In this scenario, you are forced to use the command line, so it's very important to be efficient in it's use.

 ## Installation